0x5a4/Luma/PROTOCOL.md

 Speed to play the current animation in miliseconds.
 Data is added up to one big number so theres no limit at 255(8-bit)

 ### lednum
 The length of the LED strip.
 Set within the device config.
-This value is Immutable
+This value is immutable

 ### bytesPerLED
 How many Bytes Per Color of the LED(3 for RGB/4 for RGBW).
-This value is Immutable
+This value is immutable

+### Global IP
+Returns the Global IP of the device.
+Only works if http is included in the firmware("null" otherwise).
+This value is immutable